eclipse-theia/theia-website/src/docs/user_ai.md

 Users who prefer continuous suggestions can enable 'Automatic Code Completion' in the settings ('AIFeatures'=>'CodeCompletion').
 This agent makes continuous requests to the underlying LLM while coding if automatic suggestions are enabled.

+Please note that there are two prompt variants available for the code completion agent, you can select them in the 'AI Configuration view' => 'Code Completion' => 'Prompt Templates'.

+You can also adapt the used prompt template to your personal preferences or to the LLM you want to use, see for example [how to use the Theia IDE with StarCoder](https://eclipsesource.com/blogs/2025/01/21/using-starcode-for-ai-code-completion-in-theia-ide/).

-In the settings, you can also specify 'Excluded File Extensions' for which the AI-powered code completion will be deactivated.
+In the settings, you can specify 'Excluded File Extensions' for which the AI-powered code completion will be deactivated.

+The setting 'Strip Backticks' will remove surrounding backticks that some LLMs might produce (depending on the prompt).

 Finally, the setting 'Max Context Lines' allows you to configure the maximum number of lines used for AI code completion context.
 This setting can be adjusted to customize the size of the context provided to the model, which is especially useful when using smaller models with limited token capacity.